 Night School - September 28th

-The summer wraps up with a hearty laugh, as comedy heavy hitter, Kevin Hart, and overnight sensation, Tiffany Haddish, team up as student and teacher, respectively, to tells the story of a group of troublemakers who are forced to attend night school in hopes that they'll pass the GED exam to finish high school.
+The summer wraps up with a hearty laugh, as comedy heavy hitter, Kevin Hart, and overnight sensation, Tiffany Haddish, team up as student and teacher, respectively, to tell the story of a group of troublemakers who are forced to attend night school in hopes that they'll pass the GED exam.
 Directed by Malcom D. Lee and produced by Will Packer.
 Also starring Yvonne Orji, Bresha Webb, and Keith David.

 Enjoy your summer and, when in doubt, get extra butter! ;-)

 As taken from Luke 23:39-43 (NASB): "One of the criminals who were hanged there was hurling abuse at Him, saying, 'Are You not the Christ?
 Save Yourself and us!'
 But the other answered, and rebuking him said, 'Do you not even fear God, since you are under the same sentence of condemnation?
 And we indeed are suffering justly, for we are receiving what we deserve for our deeds; but this man has done nothing wrong.'
 And he was saying, 'Jesus, remember me when You come in Your kingdom!'
 And [Jesus] said to him, 'Truly I say to you, today you shall be with Me in Paradise.'"

 Remember Me.
 How remarkable that in a final act of faith during the worst of circumstances, one thief made a conscious decision to secure himself an "ever after" with such a simple, yet humbling request.
 And how fascinating that in those few Bible verses so many themes are present: Sacrifice.
 Humility.
 Choice.
 Similarly, we are faced with making choices every day.
 Some so simple they don't require much thought beyond a basic "yes" or "no" and some so momentous they can change the entire trajectory of our lives....